Matts966/alphasql/README.md

 Note that sometimes the output has cycle and manual editing is needed ([issue](https://github.com/Matts966/alphasql/issues/2)).

+If there are cycles, warning is emitted.
+You can see the example in [./samples/sample-cycle](./samples/sample-cycle) .

 ### Sample DAG output

 The image below is extracted from SQL set in [./samples/sample1](./samples/sample1) .
 You can write tests for created tables and run them parallely only by separating SQL file.